Keeping the Vow: The Untold Story of Married Catholic Priests by D. Paul Sullins

 The Sea and Poison (Umi to Dokuyaku, 1958) translated by Michael Galagher

 Wonderful Fool (Obaka San, 1959) translated by Francis Mathy

 Volcano (Kazan, 1959) translated by Richard A. Schuchert

 The Golden Country (Ogon no Kuni, 1966) translated by Francis Mathy

 A Life of Jesus (Iesu no Shogai, 1973) translated by Richard Schuchert

 When I Whistle (Kuchibue o fuku toki, 1974) translated by Van C. Gessel

 Chesapeake by James A. Michener

-Wheeling and Dealing: Confessions of a Capitol Hill Operator by Bobby Baker, by Larry L. King
+Wheeling and Dealing: Confessions of a Capitol Hill Operator by Bobby Baker and Larry L. King

 The Senate Nobody Knows by Bernard Asbell